Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-code-highlighting-to-markdown-code-blocks.md

 ![Markdown highlighting plugin](https://cdn.hashnode.com/res/hashnode/image/upload/v1643089034627/6qtJCDhXU.png)

-The code block still looks the same, but if we look at the HTML it created, we can see all kinds of new span elements with different classes.
+The code block still looks the same, but if we look at the HTML created, we can see all kinds of new span elements with different classes.

 We can then find or create a theme for these highlighting classes.